The Indigenous legend of the circle of time and the wisdom of the cycles of life

 Adults become elders.

-And the elders become ancestors who continue to accompany the living.
+And elders become ancestors who continue to accompany the living.

 The young walker then understood something profound.